A.A., Liberal Arts and Sciences

 Studying human behavior and relationships, a sociologist sees the world and tries to make sense of society.
 From writing books on certain topics to working with other service workers and non-profit organizations, a sociologist can have a large and colorful career helping the lives of others.

-Liberal Arts and Humanities - Interdisciplinary Faculty
+Liberal Arts and Sciences - Interdisciplinary Faculty

 Dr. Gregory A. Clemons